josephedradan/code_analyzer/README.md

-# Code Analyser
+# Code Analyzer

 ### What is this?
-A Python code that allows you to visually see how your code works after the execution of your code.
+A python code analyzer that allows you to visually see how your code works after executing code.
+Alternatively, you can think of it as a python debugger that prints all the lines executed.

 ### Why would you use this?
-Let's say you don't want to use the debugger, and you want to see how your code runs line by line printed out easily and neatly.
-You can import this module and add a few lines of code to initialize the analyzer and run your code, and you will get a simple print analysis of your code in your terminal or in a file.
+Let's say you don't want to use a python debugger and you want to see how your code runs line by line printed out.
+You can import this module and add a few lines of code to initialize the analyzer and run your code, and you will get a simple analysis of the code executed in your terminal or exported to a txt or html file.

+It is not advised to use this analyzer in a big project as the output won't fit in your terminal; though, using an export method call to see the code in a file might be more useful/helpful.

 ### Requirements:
     python>=3.6